FreedomKnight/simplestress/README.md

 ![report-screenshot](./assets/images/report-snapshot.png)

-If you don't want to report-service, I recommand you use k9s to read the cronjob result.
+If you don't want to forward report-service, I recommand you use k9s to read the cronjob result.

 ![screenshot](./assets/images/screenshot.png)